 - GVWR Gross Vehicle Weight Rating.
 The maximum allowable total mass of Model 3.
-This is calculated as the weight of Model 3, all passengers, fluids, and cargo. - GAWR Gross Axle Weight Rating for the front and rear axles.
+This is calculated as the weight of Model 3 equipped with the heaviest factory selectable options, all passengers, fluids, and cargo. - GAWR FRT and GAWR RR Gross Axle Weight Rating for the front and rear axles.
 The GAWR is the maximum distributed weight that each axle can support.